Enrichment of the nonconforming virtual element method with singular functions: Introduction

 \section{Introduction}

-The virtual element method (VEM) is a recent generalization of the finite element method (FEM) to very general polygonal/polyhedral meshes; see~\cite{VEMvolley}.
+The virtual element method (VEM) is a recent generalization of the finite element method (FEM) to very general polygonal/polyhedral meshes; see~\cite{VEMvolley} and~\cite{nonconformingVEMbasic}, as for the original references of conforming and nonconforming VEM for elliptic problems in primal formulation, respectively.
+In this paper, we shall design a modification of the nonconforming VEM.
 Differently from several other polytopal methods, virtual element spaces are designed to mimic properties of the solution to the problem under consideration.
 This is very much in the spirit of Trefftz methods and renders the VEM extremely similar to the boundary element method-based FEM~\cite{Weisser_book}.
 Even on standard triangular and tetrahedral meshes, new elements can be constructed.

 The design of special virtual element spaces mimicking the continuous problem has been exploited in various occasions.
 Amongst them, we mention the approximation of solutions to the Stokes equation~\cite{BLV_StokesVEMdivergencefree} with divergence free spaces; polyharmonic problems~\cite{polyharmonic:VEM:LongChen, polyharmonic:VEM:AMV} with polyharmonic virtual element spaces; problems with zero right-hand side tackled with the Trefftz VEM~\cite{ncHVEM}; elasticity problems~\cite{artioli2017stress, dassi2019three} with symmetric stresses inserted in the virtual element spaces; see also~\cite{BLM_VEMsmalldeformation, artioli2017arbitrary, wriggers2017efficient}.